CasperWong-jpg/Handwriting-Scanner/README.md

 # Handwriting-Scanner
-Software that is able to convert handwritten text to real text using custom-built neural network See [portfolio](https://casperwong.weebly.com/programming.html) for more details
+Convert handwritten text to real text using custom-built neural network \
+See [portfolio](https://casperwong.weebly.com/programming.html) for more details

 ### How to run